MarcelGarus/server/blog/2022-04-15 jupyter-energy.md

 Now that we know how to get the energy from several sources, we need to somehow show that data in Jupyter Notebooks.
 Those support two types of extensions:

-- *server extensions:* These types of extensions run in the Juypter Notebook process itself – it's running on the machine that executes the Python code.
+- **server extensions**: These types of extensions run in the Juypter Notebook process itself – it's running on the machine that executes the Python code.
 Because the Jupyter Notebook server is written in Python, you install these extensions as Python modules.
-- *notebook extensions:* These extensions run in the client's browser.
+- **notebook extensions**: These extensions run in the client's browser.
 They are written in JavaScript and can interact with the notebook the same way that the user can.

 To record the energy data and display it, we need both types of extensions.
 By the way: The Jupyter Resource Usage also uses this approach – it was a helpful reference.
 One difference to that extension is that the `c:perf_event_open` syscall can only be executed as root unless you change `path:proc/sys/kernel/perf_event_paranoid` to allow more processes to listen for hardware events.
-Therefore, I put the energy data gathering in a separate process, the *energy server.* This separation allows the energy server to run as root without also running the Jupyter Notebook server as root (and thereby all the code written inside notebooks).
+Therefore, I put the energy data gathering in a separate process, the **energy server**.
+This separation allows the energy server to run as root without also running the Jupyter Notebook server as root (and thereby all the code written inside notebooks).

 The energy server aggregates energy consumption data from multiple sources, saving both a short-term history of the power draw and a long-term recording of the energy usage.
 It communicates with sources in different ways: Accessing the RAPL and the MCP works best in C, so I wrote small C wrappers that can be compiled into shared libraries (with something like `bash:gcc --shared rapl.c -o rapl.so`).
-The energy server written in Python can then call the defined C functions using [*Foreign Function Interfaces*](https://en.wikipedia.org/wiki/Foreign_function_interface) (FFI).
+The energy server written in Python can then call the defined C functions using [**Foreign Function Interfaces**](https://en.wikipedia.org/wiki/Foreign_function_interface) (FFI).
 For the NVML, I directly used the existing Python library.

 The Jupyter Energy server extension runs in the Jupyter Notebook process and communicates with the energy server using HTTP.